 Visit Little Havana

-If the Cuban influence throughout Miami is not enough for you, in Little Havana you will find it in concentration.
-Calle Ocho, the main street is where it all happens.
-Cigar stores abound, Cuban sandwiches are in plentiful supply and a game of dominoes is always available.
+If the Cuban influence throughout Miami is not enough for you, in Little Havana, you will find it in concentration.
+Calle Ocho, the main street, is where it all happens.
+Cigar stores abound, Cuban sandwiches are in plentiful supply, and a game of dominoes is always available.

 Head to Espanola way.
 This little Mediterranean influenced street is famous for its mix of outdoor dining, cool boutiques and cafes.

 In contrast to the art deco surrounds of South Beach, the historic Spanish village has a reputation as the bohemian corner of Miami.
-Once intended for high society, Espanola way has a chequered past.
+Once intended for high society, Espanola Way has a chequered past.

-A regular gambling haunt for Al Capone and other gangster types as well as a popular backdrop for the 1980’s show Miami Vice.
+A regular gambling haunt for Al Capone and other gangster types, as well as a popular backdrop for the 1980s, show Miami Vice.

-Wine, Dine and Work The Happy Hour
+Work The Happy Hour

 Eat Where the Locals Eat.

 For great local food at reasonable prices, everyone heads to Bella Cuba or Puerto Sagua.
-These locals haunts are serving up great Cuban style fare for a lot less than you will pay on the main road.
+These local haunts are serving up great Cuban style fare for a lot less than you will pay on the main road.
 Expect to pay about the same at Bella Cuba for a 3-course meal, beer and wine as for a burger and a beer on the main road.
 You decide.

 If you are looking for a good breakfast deal, most of the hotel restaurants along Collins Street are vying for the breakfast trade with all-inclusive breakfasts ranging between $8 – $15.
 In true American style, they are generous in size so a pretty good deal.